Oribe - "Hands - The Fingerprint of a Stylist"

 A stills and motion campaign that explores the abstract, elegant and tactile ways hands are used in the styling of hair and the use of product.

-Hands are the fingerprints to the stylist.
+Hands are the fingerprints to the stylist, their identity.
 They way they move their hands tells us everything about their intentions towards the hair.